gearglow/ReptiliaWithATwist/The List.md

 After hiking through the cold darkness of the pre-dawn morning, up a dew-slippery hillside for nearly an hour, they finally reached the top of Stoatshead Hill, where they encountered the Diggories.
 Amos, the father, had a bad habit of bragging about his son to the detriment of everyone else, especially Elysia.
 Cedric, the son, for his part was thoroughly embarrassed about it, but Hermione locked eyes with Elysia and, over passive legilimency, sent: *doesn't he just have the most* punchable *face?*

+It was all Elysia could do not to laugh out loud at that.

 Eventually, everyone managed to arrange themselves so they could all reach the portkey, which turned out to be a mangy old boot.
 Elysia and Hermione bent their knees and, alone of the group, managed to stay standing when they arrived at their destination.

 "Seven past five from Stoatshead Hill," a voice said.